Rebuild Ukraine

 User testing revealed several limitations in ShapesXR’s interaction capabilities—including limited responsiveness in object manipulation, restricted customization of snap logic, and difficulty fine-tuning visual/audio feedback.
 Based on this feedback, I shifted the main development platform to Unity, which allowed for greater control over behavior, scale, and scene flow.

-❌ ShapesXR: Flat UI Panel that is unaligned with XR space✅ Unity: Refined UI panel with 3d models for holistic experience
+❌ ShapesXR: Flat UI Panel that is unaligned with the XR space

-❌ ShapesXR: Story mode with text due to limited feature✅ Unity: Story mode with video for accessible viewing experience
+❌ ShapesXR: Story mode with text due to limited features

 A puzzle experience that preserves culture, piece by piece